ron190/jsql-injection/README.md

 - Creation and visualization of Web shell and SQL shell
 - Read and write files on host using injection
 - Bruteforce of password's hash
-- Encode and decode a string
+- Text hashing, encoding and decoding

 ## Installation [[jsql-injection-v0.82.jar](https://github.com/ron190/jsql-injection/releases/download/v0.82/jsql-injection-v0.82.jar)]
 Install [Java 8](http://java.com) up to Java 13, then download the latest [release](https://github.com/ron190/jsql-injection/releases/) and double-click on the file `jsql-injection-v0.82.jar` to launch the software.<br>